utep-cs-systems-courses/arch1-project2-aqs5998/project/src/README.md

 # Button 1 (X 0 0 0)

 Press this button to toggle between a bright red light, or a dim green light.
 If you leave the dim light on and play the song then the light will flicker with the music.
-If you leave the red light on then the light will just stay on
+If you leave the solid red light on then the light will just stay on

 # Button 2 (0 X 0 0 )